ksmandersen/Plex-Media-Analyzer/README.md

 * How many episodes you have watched
 * How many hours of content you have (episodes)
 * How many hours of content you have watched (episodes)
+* How many movies you have
+* How many movies you have watched
+* How many hours of content you have watched (movies)

 ## Further additions
 Wanna get some additional data from Plex?
 Add an issue and let me know